joe5saia/Hmc.jl/README.md

 This repo contains code to estimate the implementation of the Hiden Markov Chain model.

+## Getting Started
+To download the needed packages do the following

+1. Start julia
+2. Enter the Pkg manager prompt by pressing `]`
+3. Enter `activate .` to activate project
+4. Enter `instantiate` to download needed packages

+From now one start julia with the project flag from the root directory, `julia --project=.` to load the needed packages.

 ## File Structure

 * `code` contains scripts to run stuff.
 Some of these are softlinked into the project root directory to